GSto/digital-garden/notes/security.md

 ### Insecure communications

-- always uses secure protocols such as HTTPS. avoid unsecure protocols like HTTP and FTP
+- always uses secure protocols such as HTTPS. avoid non-secure protocols like HTTP and FTP
 - limit access to internal data, for example using a VPN.

 ### Improper Error Handling

 - Don't leak sensitive information in error messages.
 - This includes logging data to error handlers.
-Don't accidently send the user's password to bugsnag.
+Don't accidentally send the user's password to Bugsnag.

 ### Cross-Site Scripting (XSS)